nipunagarwala/cs224s_final_project/data/README.md

 * We can somewhat trust the word-level data of whispered segments & silent segments, and the audible phone alignments.
 These data have some mistaggings, but is on the whole understandable.
 * It is inappropriate to use the phone-level information from whispered or silent speech.

-In the above, I've rated each sentence holistically according to its sub-segments on the following scale:
+In the above, I've rated each sentence holistically according to its sub-segments on the following scale before averaging across all sentences:

 * 5: excellent (perfect)
 * 4: good (mostly perfect, 1 or 2 errors)